Cachuma Run 2006

 And populating our campsite was our merry band of miscreants.
 That's me (Andy) sitting in the chain in the front-middle.

 This is the incomparable Lola riding her 1967 Triumph TR6C.
 I'd say she rode with the best of them, but I couldn't keep up with her.
-This is a very rare bike, by the way.
+This has a very rare bike, by the way.
 You've heard of "Oil-in-Frame Triumphs"?
 Well this one is an "Oil-all-over-the-Frame" model.
 At least rust is never a problem.

 Me British mates!
 They're all from England.
 Although most are now living in the US, one couple came over from England, picked up a 1971 BSA A65 Lightning out of the paper & made Cachuma Run 2006.
 Man, those Brits are tough.
 They can drink too.